208 RETAIL MERCHANDISING TERMS

 Cross Merchandising

-A display that groups complementary products from different categories to encourage combined purchases, such as paint brushes displayed alongside paint cans or batteries next to electronics.
-A technique used to increase basket size and shopper convenience.
+A display that groups complementary products from different categories to encourage combined purchases, such as paint brushes displayed alongside paint cans.

 Cube Display